akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/3-active-active.md

 Java
 :  @@snip [ShoppingCart.java](/samples/replicated/shopping-cart-service-java/src/main/java/shopping/cart/ShoppingCart.java) { #itemUpdatedEvent }

-In the state we keep a map from `itemId` to the current quantity for each product.
-For each update we see we add the positive or negative number to the quantity, getting the same number regardless of what order the changes arrived:
+In the state, we keep a map from `itemId` to the current quantity for each product.
+For each update we see, we add the positive or negative number to the quantity, getting the same number regardless of what order the changes arrived:

 Scala